QilinZhou56/VME_Detector/README.md

 Jaskirat, Grey, Qilin (CAPPies)

 ## Related repository:
-We initially have our repository [here](https://github.com/jaskcodes/Reef-madness/tree/main/detection_opencv_streamlit/application).
-We moved here after upgrading our git account for larger file push.
+Our primary repository is [here](https://github.com/jaskcodes/Reef-madness/tree/main/detection_opencv_streamlit/application).
+We use **this only to connect with streamlit** with trained weights files and image repositories.

 ## 1. Classification of Visually Similar Species